Jizzakh: Transport

-Jizzakh is a major transportation hub.
-The railroad and highway connecting the central and western regions with the eastern regions of Uzbekistan pass through the city.

-Along the valley of the Sangzor River runs the highway "Big Uzbek Route", connecting the two largest cities and two capitals of Uzbekistan: modern and ancient - the cities of Tashkent and Samarkand.
+Along the valley of the Sangzor River runs the highway "Big Uzbek Route", connecting the two largest cities in Uzbekistan, Tashkent and Samarkand.

 An electrified railroad line connecting the cities of Tashkent and Samarkand passes through the city of Jizzakh, passing through the city of Xovos.
 Previously, there was also a non-electrified railroad line passing through Syr Darya station, which ceased to function in the 1990s.

 Until 2010, a trolleybus transportation network operated in the city.
 Trolleybuses were replaced by buses produced by the SamKochAvto on Isuzu chassis, as well as shuttle buses based on Daewoo Damas microcars.